Free US History Pacing Guide

 Daily Pacing for American History 1 or 2 for Your Classroom

-If you are new to teaching US History, you want to be sure that you are pacing your course out so that you have enough time to cover everything in your curriculum.
+If you are new to teaching US History, you'll want to be sure that you are pacing your course out so that you have enough time to cover everything in the curriculum.

 You can download my US History Pacing Guide here.
 Before committing to any pacing guide, check your state standards for what you should be covering in your classroom.